 What to Expect at your Yoga Therapy Session

-Before we meet you will be asked to fill in a registration form and health questionnaire.
-This will give me some information to start to prepare for your session, and saves time in our initial meeting.
+You will be asked to fill in a registration form and health questionnaire.
+This will provide some information to start to prepare for your session.
 Please discuss with your doctor before scheduling a session.

 Sessions mostly run for 60 or 75 minutes, some start with 45 minutes.